To maintain a clutter-free neat and tidy home, you’ll need my daily house cleaning routine tips.

 You may wish to recruit family members to help you out.
 Everyone can take turns doing the chores daily.
 You must have house rules in place so that family members don’t inadvertently negate your decluttering efforts.

 Inch by inch, life’s a cinch.
 Putting aside 15 to 20 minutes a day to do some light decluttering will ensure that you’re consistently maintaining your surroundings.

-Usually, clutter builds up when people in the household casually leave items on these spaces and then neglect to clear them.
+Usually, clutter builds up when people in the household casually leave items in these spaces and then neglect to clear them.
 Over time, the clutter will build up.

-Once everyone in the household is aware of the items they’re responsible for clearing, the house will become a lot more tidy and clutter-free.
+Once everyone in the household is aware of the items they’re responsible for clearing, the house will become a lot tidier and clutter-free.

 ‘One in, one out’ rule